 COSHH Training Checklist for New Starters

-The Legal Requirement: Regulation 12
+The Legal Requirement: Regulations 12 and 6

-COSHH Regulation 12 is unambiguous.
-Every employer must provide suitable and sufficient information, instruction, and training to employees who may be exposed to hazardous substances.
-This is not optional, and it must happen before first exposure — not during the first week, not when there is a quiet moment, and not after an incident.
+COSHH Regulation 12 states the duty plainly: every employer must provide suitable and sufficient information, instruction, and training to employees who may be exposed to hazardous substances.
+That is not optional.

 The regulation specifically requires that employees are informed about: